MicrosoftDocs/azure-docs/articles/active-directory/active-directory-dev-glossary.md

 ### permissions / scopes [TODO-break]
 When we refer to permissions in general, or permission scopes in particular, we are referring to the available permissions that a Web API has declared through it's Azure AD configuration.
 These are the same permission definitions a client application must declare in it's Azure AD configuration in order to access the API. <br/><br/>These permissions will be surfaced to the resource owner/user during the consent process, so they know what they are granting the client permission to access on their behalf.
 For a detailed discussion of the permission scopes exposed by Azure AD's Graph API, see [Graph API Permission Scopes][AAD-Graph-Perm-Scopes].

-### resource application
+### resource server
+As defined by the [OAuth2 Authorization Framework][OAuth2-Role-Def], the server hosting the protected resources, capable of accepting and responding to protected resource requests by [client applications](#client-applications) using access tokens.
+Also known as a protected resource server, or resource application.

-Exposes APIs and enforces the permissions scopes that allow client applications to access it's protected resources through the APIs, using the OAuth 2.0 Authorization Framework.
+A resource server exposes APIs and enforces the scopes that allow client applications to access it's protected resources, using the OAuth 2.0 Authorization Framework.
 Examples include the Azure AD Graph API that provides access to Azure AD tenant data, and the Office 365 APIs the provide access to data such as mail, calendar, and documents.

 Just like a client application, a Web API (aka: resource) application's identity configuration is established via registration in an Azure AD tenant, providing both the application and service principal object. (note: there are special considerations for Microsoft-provided APIs such as the Azure AD Graph API, as it's service principal object is made available in all tenants by default)

+### resource owner
+As defined by the [OAuth2 Authorization Framework][OAuth2-Role-Def], an entity capable of granting access to a protected resource.
+When the resource owner is a person, it is referred to as an end-user.

 ### service principal
 The client application is registered in the developer tenant via the [Azure classic portal][AZURE-Azure-classic-portal], which will create both it's application and service principal objects.
 We mentioned that the application object is more like a template, and the service principal object is *derived* from the application object.
 It's important to also note that it is the service principal object to which policy and permissions are applied, so think of it as a concept that is also applicable at run-time.
 When the application object is modified, the corresponding service principal object in it's tenant is also kept in sync.